oracle/weblogic-kubernetes-operator/site/quickstart.md

 ```
 $ git clone https://github.com/oracle/weblogic-kubernetes-operator
 ```
-3. Use `helm` to install and start the operator, from the directory you just cloned:
+3. Use `helm` to install and start the operator from the directory you just cloned:

 ```
 $ helm install kubernetes/charts/weblogic-operator \